xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 I thought I wasn’t worthy of love because all I could see were my flaws and mistakes.

-For those of us who were **unable to receive love from our family** or environment while growing up, it's common to **struggle in recognizing our own worth.**
+For those of us who **didn't receive love from our family** or environment while growing up, **recognizing our own worth can be a common struggle.**

 Especially if you have experienced abuse, whether physical or verbal, the cruel treatment inflicted upon you could cause you to hate yourself.
 We often internalize the negativity directed at us, and we see ourselves negatively just like how we were treated.
 This tends to lead to serious conditions such as anxiety and depression.